hfiref0x/SXSEXP/README.md

 SXSEXP comes with full source code written in C.
 In order to build from source you need Microsoft Visual Studio 2019 and later versions.

+# Newest MsDelta changes

+Since apprx.
+Windows 11 MS introduced updated version of MsDelta compression library that comes as part of cumulative update.
+This library called "UpdateCompression.dll" and it is a new version of Windows built-in MsDelta.dll with (besides of other improvements) only support to in-memory operations compared to old MsDelta.dll that can also work directly with files.

+If you are having trouble with expanding files try using updatecompression.dll instead of default msdelta.dll.
+Simple rename updatecompression.dll to msdelta.dll and drop it to the same directory where sxsexp located.
+See [#6](https://github.com/hfiref0x/SXSEXP/issues/6) for more information.

 ## Instructions

 * Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):